-Having said that, I really do not understand how Patek Philippe is going to sell their new Ladies First Chronograph series of watches.
+Having said that, I do not understand how Patek Philippe is going to sell their new Ladies First Chronograph collection.

 At a size of 39 mm in length, 35 mm in width and (OMG!)
 10.95 mm in height, this model will cost like a Porsche Boxster, weight like a VW Golf and look like a tactical wrist computer from The Predator movie, but you won’t even be able to detonate a portable nuke with it!

 However, if you are a real connoisseur and love watches not only for their exterior look but also for movements that power it, then there is a good chance that this one will strike you right into the heart.

 As you can see on the photos, the hand-wound CH 29-535 PS movement (it is reported that the caliber will also power the upcoming Patek Philippe Ref.
 5170J chronograph, which is designed for men) features the traditional unrivaled build quality and a beautiful design that you can admire for hours.

-Based on the classic column wheel and horizontal clutch architecture, the movement features a number of innovative design solutions, such as optimized synchronization of the clutch and brake levers, as well as self-setting return to zero hammers that make the watch more reliable and dependable.
+Based on the classic column wheel and horizontal clutch architecture, the movement features several innovative design solutions, such as optimized synchronization of the clutch and brake levers, as well as self-setting return to zero hammers that make the dial more reliable and dependable.

 Photos: Patek Philippe